 Ancestry Library Edition

-Please note: Ancestry has generously allowed us to make this resource availble to cardholders remotely while our buildings are closed to the public.
-Remote access will be discontinued when normal operations resume.
+Please note: Ancestry has generously allowed us to make this resource availble to cardholders remotely while services are lmiited in our buildings.
+Remote access may be discontinued at any time.

 Search billions of records in census data, vital records, directories, photos, and more.
 Available only to customers inside Lexington Public Library locations.
 Provided by the Kentucky Virtual Library.